rrandall2016/GithubStudentPractice/README.md

 # GithubStudentPractice
-Practice the very basics of Github only using the GUI
+Practice the very basics of Github and Git